 The participation of Kyrgyzstan in this defense alliance confirms the fact that, officially, Bishkek shares a common view with its regional allies.
 However, the Manas closure is but the first step Bishkek will take.

-Posted by Jim W. Dean, Managing Editor on September 6, 2015, With 3936 Reads Filed under Asia, World.
+Posted by Jim W. Dean, Managing Editor on September 6, 2015, With 3988 Reads Filed under Asia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.